hod25/MagicMirror/pages/_pages/installation.markdown

 git clone https://gitlab.com/khassel/magicmirror.git
 ```

-Now cd into the new directory `magicmirror/run` and copy the yml-file depending on the scenario, for scenario **server** ☝️:
+Now cd into the new directory `magicmirror/run` and copy the yml-file depending on the scenario.

+For scenario **server** ☝️:
 ```bash
 cd ./magicmirror/run
 cp serveronly.yml docker-compose.yml